feldsherov/svyat.dev/_posts/2023-04-05-memory-tales-00.md

 };
 ```

-Clear often has semantics not releasing the memory, just clearing the object.
-The is a case for protobuf, std::vector, std::string, easy to invent less popular examples.
+Clear often has semantics not releasing the memory, but just clearing the object.
+This is a case for protobuf, std::vector, std::string, easy to invent less popular examples.

 If configs are not uniform by size, we can get behavior very similar to a memory leak, as every config object will consume memory for the largest stored object.
 And memory consumption will grow during the life of the application, exactly like with a leak, but surely will be limited by the max size of a config multiplied by the size of the configs pool.